-In 2018 the EU-Council of Europe youth partnership organised the symposium Young People, Social Inclusion and Digitalisation in Tallinn, Estonia, where over 110 participants discussed the intersection between social inclusion of young people and digitalisation.
-Some of the conclusions, indicated in the report Connecting the dots: young people, social inclusion and digitalisation, include the finding that the digital reality further increases inequalities and exacerbates the accumulation of advantages and disadvantages.
-This leads us to the need to better understand the reality of digitalisation in young people's lives, the implications for the youth sector, the adaptations required from youth work and youth policy in order to be better prepared to face the challenges and exploit the opportunities that current and new digital tools and trends offer.
+In 2018 the EU-Council of Europe youth partnership organised the Symposium 'Young people, social inclusion and digitalisation', in Tallinn, Estonia, where over 110 participants discussed the intersection between social inclusion of young people and digitalisation.
+Some of the conclusions, indicated in the report Connecting the dots: Young People, Social Inclusion and Digitalisation Symposium, include the finding that the digital reality further increases inequalities and exacerbates the accumulation of advantages and disadvantages, leading us to the need to better understand the reality of digitalisation in young people's lives, the implications for the youth sector, the adaptations required from youth work and youth policy in order to be better prepared to face the challenges, and exploit the opportunities that current and new digital tools and trends offer.

-Furthermore, the EU-Council of Europe youth partnership has produced extensive knowledge on the theme of social inclusion, shown in particular in: the Youth Knowledge Book Social inclusion and young people: breaking down the barriers (2007); the study Mapping of Barriers to Social Inclusion of Young People in Vulnerable Situations, Finding a place in modern Europe (2015), the outcomes of the conference on the role of youth work in supporting young people in vulnerable situations (2014); Beyond Barriers: a youth policy seminar on social inclusion of young people in vulnerable situations in South East Europe (2015); the T-Kit 8: Social inclusion (2013, 2017) and the knowledge stemming from the Symposium on youth participation in a digitalised world (2015).
-Finally, the symposium (Un)Equal Europe?
-(2016) explored the increasing inequalities among young people due to social, geographic or economic reasons and the polarisation of society.
+Furthermore, the EU-Council of Europe youth partnership has produced extensive knowledge on the theme of social inclusion, in particular: the Youth Knowledge Book 'Social inclusion and young people: breaking down the barriers' (2007); the study "Mapping of Barriers to Social Inclusion of Young People in Vulnerable Situations 'Finding a place in modern Europe' (2015)", the outcomes of the conference on the role of youth work in supporting young people in vulnerable situations (2014); 'Beyond Barriers: a youth policy seminar on social inclusion of young people in vulnerable situation in South East Europe' (2015); the T-Kit 8: Social Inclusion (2013, 2017) and the knowledge stemming from the Symposium on youth participation in the digitalised world (2015).
+Finally, the Symposium (Un)Equal Europe (2016) explored the increasing inequalities among young people due to social, geographic or economic reasons and the polarisation of society.

-The Council of Europe's Youth Department seminar Artificial Intelligence and its Impact on Young People, in December 2019, discussed approaches to and understandings of artificial intelligence (AI), its impact on young people and the role of the youth sector in working with AI.
-In 2016, the European Union organised an expert group on "Risks, opportunities and implications of digitalisation for youth, youth work and youth policy", under the Work Plan for Youth 2016-2018, which produced Developing digital youth work: policy recommendations, training needs and good practice examples for youth workers and decision-makers (European Commission 2018: 6).
+The Youth Department of the Council of Europe's Seminar 'Artificial Intelligence and its impact on Young People', in December 2019, discussed approaches and understandings of Artificial Intelligence (AI), its impact on young people and the role of the youth sector in working with the AI.
+In 2016, European Union organised an expert group on "Risks, opportunities and implications of digitalisation for youth, youth work and youth policy", under the Work Plan for Youth 2016-2018, which produced "Developing digital youth work.
+Policy recommendations, training needs and good practices examples for youth workers and decision-makers" (European Commission, 2019: 6).

-In terms of policy framework, the new EU Youth Strategy and its implementation tools, including the new EU programme in the field of youth, Erasmus+ (2021-2027), the EU Youth Dialogue, as well as aspects of the Youth sector strategy 2030 of the Council of Europe foresee in different ways the use of digital tools for reaching out to more young people and facilitating their access to rights.
-These converging efforts are aimed at creating a more inclusive and participatory development, and the implementation of policy and practice, which can be informed by more knowledge in this area.
+In terms of policy framework, the new EU Youth Strategy and its implementation tools including the new EU programme in the field of youth, Erasmus+ (2021-2027), and the EU Youth Dialogue, as well as aspects of the Youth Sector Strategy 2030 of the Council of Europe foresee, in different ways the use of digital tools for reaching out to more young people, and facilitating their access to rights.
+These converging efforts are aiming at creating a more inclusive and participatory development and implementation of policy and practice, which can be informed by more knowledge in this area.